 Do you think your commute is bad?
 Try being part of the largest human migration on the planet.
 Each year, in celebration of Lunar New Year, billions of people in China make the trek home to visit family and bring gifts.
 For some, this could mean thousands of miles of travel by plane, train, bus, automobile, boat or even motorbike.

 Called Chunyun, or Spring Festival in English, this annual travel rush lasts 40 days.
-In 2019, Chunyun occurs from Jan.
-21 until March 1, and will see an expected 3 billion trips to honor the Year of the Pig, which officially begins on Feb.
-5.
+In 2020, Chunyun occurs from Jan.
+10 until Feb.
+18, and will see an expected 3 billion trips to honor the Year of the Rat, which officially begins on Jan.
+25.

 With the massive movement of people, Chunyun travelers often share a common crowded experience.
-Consider that the Chinese national railway network expects more than 406 million passengers, according to a 2019 report from International SOS.
+Consider that the Chinese national railway network expects more than 440 million passengers in 2020, up from 406 million in 2019.

 Wendy Zhou, a doctoral student in Atlanta, remembers traveling from Dongying to her maternal grandmother's home in the Zhangqiu district as a child.
 In a vehicle, the trip might have taken three hours, but because the family did not have a car, they boarded a low-speed "green train," which added an hour or two to the journey, not including the taxi to the station and the bus to the village.